probablytom/Thesis/README.md

 ### Other work to do

 - [ ] General copy editing 🫡 (consistency in voice, hyphenation, US vs UK english, etc)
+- [ ] Acknowledgements

 ## Plan